-For lighting, you ideally want a torch on your helmet and handlebars.
-In regards to the latter, we are the exclusive provider of dyanmo-powered K-Lite lights and accessories in Canada.
-These Australia-made units utilize the most powerful LEDs on the market and are the go-to for many top riders.
+You ideally want a torch on your helmet and handlebars.
+In regards to the latter, we are the exclusive provider of dyanmo-powered kLite products.
+Made in Australia, these tiny units utilize the most powerful LEDs on the market and are the go-to for many top riders.

 Dynamo power has made a resurgence because of bikepackers.
 These hubs generate small amounts electricity to power lights and other gadgets.
-Shutter Precision (SP) - which we sell - and SON are the go-to for most.
+Shutter Precision (SP) and SON are the go-to for most.
 Which brand you go with will largely depend on your hub size, spoke count, and power needs.